Hyle-org/devhub-hyle/docs/index.md

 - Native zero-knowledge proof verification on our sovereign L1: we're fast and lean.
 - No onchain execution or virtual machine needed: only efficient proof verification.
 - Run complex logic off-chain and only submit proofs onchain for maximum scalability.
-- Proof composability: seamlessly combine multiple proofs into single, verifiable transactions.
+- Authenticate effortlessly with any identity provider.
+- Interoperate with other smart contracts like it’s an API call.
 - Pipelined proving: send provable blobs, don't worry about proving times.
+- Unlock Web2 speed with a state-of-the-art consensus protocol for DA & settlement.
 - Choose your proving scheme and your language: we verify all proofs.

 ## How Hylé works

-Here’s what happens when you use Hylé’s sovereign verification-focused Layer 1:
+Here’s what happens when you use Hylé’s next-generation base layer:

 ![Sequence diagram explaining the steps as listed below.](./assets/img/hyle-main-diagram.jpg)